 Passive Gerund - AMORUNDU→AMUNDU - being loved, the beloved one, lovingly - (passive continuous verb).

-Adjective - AMORU - lovable, lovely (noun describer).
+Active Adjective - AMORU - lovable, lovely (noun describer).

 Active Adverb - AMORARU - lovely, lovingly (verb describer).